My Priorities

 -

-Funding needs to be commensurate to support calls in our City.
+Funding needs to be properly apportioned to advance us in the right direction.